JuliaIO/LibExpat.jl/README.md

 Usage
 =====

-XPath queries on fully parsed tree
+XPath queries on a fully parsed tree
 ----------------------------------

 Has only three relevant APIs